 Are you a born leader and possess strong communication and interpersonal skills?
-If yes, you can consider a career as a Chief Financial Officer.
+If yes, consider a career as a Chief Financial Officer.

 CFOs administer and coordinate the accounting and financial operations within organisations and companies.
 They plan, oversee, and manage the finances of a company for immediate, short-term, and long-term goals.